Lebanon national rugby league team: Return to the World Cup, player disputes (2015–19)

+Lebanon's participation in the 2019 Rugby League World Cup 9s in October 2019 was allegedly in doubt due to reports that several high-profile players would withdraw from the tournament.

 2021 World Cup

 Lebanon automatically qualified for the 2021 Rugby League World Cup in England having reached the quarter finals of the previous Rugby League World Cup.
 Michael Cheika was announced as head coach in October 2020.

-At 2021 Rugby League World Cup, the cedars competed in Group C of the tournament.
-Two wins against Ireland and Jamaica and one loss against New Zealand book Lebanon a quarter-final match against Australia.
-Unfortunately, the loss to Australia in the quarter-final stopped Lebanon from advancing to the Semi-final in that tournament.
-However, their run to the quarter-final also ensures the cedars will be back in 2025 Rugby League World Cup.
+At the 2021 Rugby League World Cup, the Cedars competed in Group C of the tournament.
+Two wins against Ireland and Jamaica and one loss against New Zealand booked Lebanon a quarter-final match against Australia.
+A 48-4 loss to Australia in the quarter-final stopped Lebanon from advancing to the semi-final.
+However, their run to the quarter-final also ensured the Cedars qualified for the next Rugby League World Cup.

 Current squad

-For the 2021 Rugby League World Cup.

-International results
+Squad named in October 2025, to play against Italy.

+Competitive record

 Lebanon has been participating in International fixtures since 1998 and has played 51 games since then to the end of the 2017 World Cup group stage, at an average of three games per year.
 Most of Lebanon's games have been played as friendlies or as part of the Mediterranean Cup which has taken place sporadically from 1999, with Lebanon winning all 5 tournaments that have been held.
 The team remains mostly composed of players of Lebanese ancestry from Australia.

 Lebanon have a 63.46% win record, holding impressive records against a number of more experienced teams such as France whom they hold an 80% win record from 5 games and a 75% win record against Italy whom they have played 8 times.
 Lebanon have played the 'big three' teams of Australia, New Zealand and England once each, losing each time, the losses against Australia and England coming in the group stage of the 2017 World Cup.

 Over the 22 years of Lebanon's existence, Lebanon has played 21 different countries, playing Italy the most with 8 matches between the two sides.

 The following table underneath shows Lebanon's all-time rugby league results record up to date as of 24 December 2020.
 They have been participating in International fixtures since 1998.

 †Includes matches played against the France Espoirs side.